Tom-Mendy/dotfiles/README.md

 # debian-i3

-Launch step 1 in recovery mode to be root ro enable sudo to your user
+Launch sudo.sh to enable sudo to your user

-Launch step 2 with your normal user in default launch
+Launch install.sh to install all the stuff